robertorcosta/azure-docs.pt-br/articles/azure-monitor/app/status-monitor-v2-api-reference.md

 ### <a name="parameters"></a>Parâmetros

 #### <a name="-acceptlicense"></a>-AcceptLicense
-**Adicional.** Use essa opção para aceitar a licença e a política de privacidade em instalações sem periféricos.
+**Opcional.** Use essa opção para aceitar a licença e a política de privacidade em instalações sem periféricos.

 #### <a name="-verbose"></a>-Verbose
 **Parâmetro comum.** Use essa opção para gerar logs detalhados.